Giuseppedes/temperature-monitoring/README.md

 - open port 80 in order to enable access to the Apache server through the internet

 - open port 3000 in order to enable access to the node.js server through the internet

+## http tunnel

+If you can't open ports on your router, you can create a tunnel http (e.g. with ngrok) in order to access the app.

+In my implementation I served the angular app with node.js so I can only use port 3000, then I opened a tunnel with

+    `$ ./ngrok http 3000`

+I send the output of ngrok by email with msmtp, in this way I know the url to reach the server.